Daniel Hagari: Military service

 On 14 November 2023, in a video posted on official IDF web channels, Hagari guided viewers through the basements of Al-Shifa Hospital and Rantisi Children's Hospital in Gaza after their capture by Israeli forces.
 The goal of this video was to convey "evidence" of Hamas' use of these facilities as headquarters or for other war purposes – a claim that was denied by the Islamist organization, as well as by humanitarian and medical organizations working at the health facilities.
-A key part of the video was what Hagari claimed was a list of names and dates stuck to the basement wall, showing Hamas terrorists’ shifts in guarding Israeli hostages.
+A key part of the video was what Hagari claimed was a list of names and dates stuck to the basement wall, showing Hamas militants' shifts in guarding Israeli hostages.
 In fact, the list showed not names, but the days of the week, written in Arabic.

-In December 2024, Hagar was reprimanded for overstepping his authority.
+In December 2024, Hagari was reprimanded for overstepping his authority.
 During a press briefing, Hagari had criticized a bill in the Knesset that would grant immunity to defense personnel leaking classified information to the prime minister.
 Hagari called the bill "very dangerous to state security and to the IDF".
 He later acknowledged his overreach and apologized for his remarks.
-The Knesset bill was widely viewed as related to the "BibiLeaks" scandal, in which doctored intelligence had been leaked by Israeli Prime Minister Benjamin Netanyahu's office to the German tabloid Bild-Zeitung as well as The Jewish Chronicle.
+The Knesset bill was widely viewed as related to the BibiLeaks scandal, in which doctored intelligence had been leaked by Israeli Prime Minister Benjamin Netanyahu's office to the German tabloid Bild-Zeitung as well as The Jewish Chronicle.

 On 7 March 2025, after a conversation between the Lieutenant general Eyal Zamir, Chief of the General Staff, and Hagari, they agreed that Hagari would end his role during the next weeks.
 It was claimed that Hagari requested the Major general rank, and Zamir declined.
-During the 12-day Iran–Israel war, Hagari returned to duty, serving behind the scenes as the acting director of the Spokesperson’s Unit and overseeing internal operations from the media operations center, known by its Hebrew acronym Hamad.
+During the Twelve-Day War between Iran and Israel, Hagari returned to duty, serving behind the scenes as the acting director of the Spokesperson’s Unit and overseeing internal operations from the media operations center, known by its Hebrew acronym Hamad.
 He went back into retirement after the end of the war.